Symfony tutorial for beginners

 Reload your page:

-Before moving on to the next section and actually display all blogs.
+Before moving on to the next section and actually displaying all blogs.
 Let's add bootstrap CSS to our code.
 Add this code to the <head>

 section of base.html.twig